cmgoffena13/file-loader/README.md

 - **Staging Pattern**: Loads data into stage tables, audits it, then merges to target tables
 - **Parallel Processing**: Processes multiple files concurrently using thread pools
 - **Database Support**: PostgreSQL, MySQL, and SQL Server Compatability
+- **Portable/Scalable**:
 - **Audit Framework**: Configurable audit queries to ensure data quality
 - **File Management**: Automatic archiving and deletion after successful processing to keep directory clean
 - **Retry Logic**: Automatic retry with exponential backoff for database operations to handle transient failures
 - **Error Isolation**: Errors in one file do not stop processing of other files - each file is processed independently with errors logged to `file_load_log` table
+- **Notifications**: Email notifications to business stakeholders if it is a file-based issue (No Header, Missing Column, Validation Threshold Reached, or Audit Failed).
+Slack notifications to Data Team if it is an internal processing error to show detailed information for debugging.
 - **Extensible Factory Pattern**: Uses a factory pattern with abstract base classes, making it easy to add new file format readers (e.g., `.txt`, `.parquet`)

 ## Quick Start